 University Journalism Scholarships

-The Ohio Newspapers Foundation awards one $1,500 scholarship each year to three separate students who are enrolled in an Ohio college or university and majoring in journalism or equivalent degree program.
+The Ohio News Media Foundation awards one $1,500 scholarship each year to three separate students who are enrolled in an Ohio college or university and majoring in journalism or equivalent degree program.
 Applicants are not limited to, but preference will be given to students demonstrating a career commitment to newspaper journalism.